fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 puts a
 ```
+On `line 1`, we initialise a local variable `a` and assign it to the integer object `7`.
+On `line 2`, we initialise the local variable `array` and assign it to the array object `[1, 2, 3]`.

+On `line 3`, we invoke the `each` method on the array object referenced by the local variable `array`.
+The `each` method is passed a block (denoted by the `do/end` reserved words immediately following the `each` method) as an argument.
+The block takes a single parameter, `element`.

+The `each` method iterates through each element of the array object, passing each element to the block parameter `element`, where a local variable `element` is assigned to that array element.
+The block is invoked once per element in the array.

+On `line 5`, the block reassigns the local variable `a` initialised outside of the block to the object referenced by the `element` local variable.
+The block is able to do this because the inner scope is able to access local variables initialised outside of the block.
+The block reassigns the local variable `a` three times (this is the number of elements in the array object referenced by `array`), such that after all iterations are complete, the local variable `a` is now pointing to the integer object `3`.
+This variable reassignment also returns `3`, although the `each` method does nothing with this return value, since it returns the array object on which it was invoked.

+On `line 8`, we call the `puts` method and pass the local variable `a` to it as an argument.
+This will print a string object `'3'` and return `nil`, since the `puts` method always returns `nil`.

 *69) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```